-1. The motor vehicle is ten or more model years older for all policies issued or renewed during the current calendar year.
+1. The motor vehicle is ten or more years older than the current calendar year.

-- Example: For policies issued or renewed during calendar year 2005, inspection of all 1995 and older model year vehicles may be waived. - 2.
-A non-owned vehicle is insured under a policy providing physical damage coverage issued by an insurer which has inspected such motor vehicle in accordance with the provisions of this regulation. - 3.
-A producer is transferring a book of business from one insurer to one or more insurers. - 4.
-An individual applicant's coverage is being transferred by an independent insurance producer to a new insurer and said producer provides the new insurer with a copy of the inspection report completed on behalf of the previous insurer, provided the independent producer represents both insurers, and the insured vehicle was physically inspected by the previous insurer.
-However, if the new insurer does not receive a copy of the inspection report sixty days prior to the first annual date, the insurer must, upon renewal of the physical damage insurance, require an inspection. - 5.
-When a motor vehicle is insured for physical damage on the applicant's expiring Massachusetts Automobile Insurance Policy, or when a copy of a prior Pre-insurance Inspection is provided. - 6.
-When the applicant has been a customer of the producer for at least three years under a Massachusetts Automobile insurance Policy which included physical damage coverage.
+Example: For policies issued or renewed during calendar year 2010, inspection of all 2000 and older model year vehicles may be waived.

+- 2. A non-owned vehicle is insured under a policy providing physical damage coverage issued by an insurer which has inspected such motor vehicle in accordance with the provisions of this regulation. - 3..
+An individual applicant's coverage is submitted for assignment and the producer provides the new insurer with a copy of the inspection report completed on behalf of the previous insurer, documenting that the insured vehicle was physically inspected by the previous insurer.
+However, if the new insurer does not receive a copy of the inspection report sixty days prior to the first renewal date, the insurer shall require an inspection prior to the renewal policy effective date.

+- 4. The motor vehicle is insured for physical damage on the applicant's expiring Massachusetts Automobile Insurance Policy provided there is no lapse in coverage, or when a copy of a prior inspection is provided. - 5.
+The applicant has been a customer of the producer for at least three years under a Massachusetts Automobile insurance Policy which included physical damage coverage. - 6.
+The applicant is assigned to an insurer and qualifies for a waiver in accordance with any waiver provisions for its voluntary business filed by the insurer with the Division of insurance at the time of the assignment.